-I hope this heals you find the next steps you need to take in our to get rid of that bloating for good!
+I hope this heals you; find the next steps you need to take to get rid of that bloating for good!
 If you need more guidance or support, I would love to chat with you!

 Thank youu so much for reading!

 **This information is not meant as medical or nutritional advice.
 Always check with your qualified healthcare professional before incorporating new supplements or nutritional changes into your routine.
 A Primal Health Coach (PHC) is trained to evaluate nutritional needs and make recommendations for dietary changes and nutritional supplements.
 A PHC is unable to diagnose, treat, or cure any disease or medical condition.
 I cannot guarantee any specific result from recommendations as we are all bio-individually different.
 If you are under the care of a healthcare provider, it is important that you contact them and alert them to any changes in your lifestyle in regards to nutrition and supplements.
 A health coach may be a beneficial addition to more traditional care, and it may also alter your need for medication, so it is important you always keep your physician informed of changes in your nutritional program.